logzio/logzio-azure-blob/README.md

 # logzio-azure-blob
-This repo contains the code and instructions you'll need to ship logs from your Azure Blob Storgae to Logz.io.
+This repo contains the code and instructions you'll need to ship logs from your Azure Blob Storage to Logz.io.
-At the end of this process, your Azure function will forward logs from an Azure Event Hub to your Logz.io account.
+At the end of this process, your Azure function will forward logs from an Azure Blob Stroage Account to your Logz.io account.

 ## Setting log shipping from Azure
 Option one: Build a new blob storage account and set your log shipping.

 Option two: Set your log shipping for an exiting blob storage.

 # Option one: